 2020 Accord New Car Test Drive

-The Accord is available in LX, EX, EX-L, Sport and Touring trim levels.
+The Accord is available in LX, Sport, EX, and Touring.
+The LX costs $24,800, while the Touring can cost more than $37,000.

-The EX for $28,515 adds remote start, blind-spot monitors, a moonroof, heated front seats, a power-adjustable driver's seat, two high-power USB ports, and an 8.0-inch touchscreen with Apple CarPlay and Android Auto compatibility.
+For $28,700, the EX gets remote start, 17-inch wheels, blind-spot monitors, a moonroof, more durable cloth upholstery, heated front seats, a power-adjustable driver's seat, two high-power USB ports, and an 8.0-inch touchscreen with Apple CarPlay and Android Auto compatibility.

 The optional 2.0-liter engine adds $2,000.
 Leather seats, steering wheel and shift knob adds $2,500, while including a power-adjustable passenger seat and upgraded audio.

 The Accord Touring can be fairly considered a luxury car.
 It adds adaptive dampers, 19-inch wheels, a head-up display, heated and cooled front seats, premium audio, navigation, a wireless smartphone charger, and sportier driving mode for more than $37,000. .